 Optional Googly Eyes

-It’s fun for Halloween to make cute little googly eyes for the treats, but unfortunately store-bought googly eyes are not vegan as they contain confectioner’s glaze which is derived from beetles.
+It’s fun for Halloween to make cute little googly eyes for these vegan rice crispy treats, but unfortunately store-bought googly eyes are not vegan as they contain confectioner’s glaze and/or cochineal extract which is derived from beetles.

 I used a little piping bag to do the white part of the eyes, and instead of using a decorating tip (though cookie decorating tips would work great), I just poked a whole in the piping bag with a toothpick.